JCB237/holocene-arctic-biodiversity-map/visualisation/thalloo-static-site/README.md

-# thalloo-starter
+# thalloo maps for holocene arctic biodiversity database

-A forkable template for creating a Thalloo mapping static site
+A static github pages website based on the thalloo mapping template from andrewiom/thalloo-starter .